hpc-unibe-ch/hpc-unibe-ch.github.io/docs/software/EasyBuild.md

 ```Bash
 eb_install_{all,generic} [options] [easybuild options] <easyconfig>.eb
 ```
-Additional SLURM arguments can be selected using the `--slurm_args` option, e.g. `--slurm_args='--account=xyz --time=00:10:00 --cpus-per-task'`.
+Additional SLURM arguments can be selected using the `--slurm-args` option, e.g. `--slurm-args='--account=xyz --time=00:10:00 --cpus-per-task'`.
 If specific architectures should be selected use e.g. `--arch='broadwell ivy'`.
 After this options, EasyBuild arguments can be provided without prefix, e.g. `--robot`.

 Few examples: